 App

-To learn more, read our User Interface Guide.
+To learn more, read the User Interface Guide.

 Add notifications to additional surfaces

-In Wear OS API level 30 and higher, pair any ongoing notification to an OngoingActivity to add that notification to additional surfaces within the Wear OS user interface to increase engagement with long running activities.
+In Wear OS API level 30 and higher, pair any ongoing notification with an

 Support offline scenarios

 While a Wear OS device generally supports Bluetooth and Wi-Fi, it might not support LTE.
-Design for spotty connections and offline use cases, such as exercising and commuting, when a user may leave their mobile device at home.
+Design for spotty connections and offline use cases, for example, exercising and commuting, when a user might leave their mobile device at home.

 Provide relevant content

 The watch is almost always with the user.
-Keep your app content updated with the user's context, such as their time, place, and activity.
+Keep your app content updated with the user's context, for example, their time, place, and activity.

-Aid users in completing a task from another device
+Help users complete a task from another device

 People increasingly own multiple devices.
-The watch can aid people in completing a task across a distributed ecosystem of devices.
+The watch can help users complete a task across a distributed ecosystem of devices.
 Review use cases where this makes sense for your app.

 Improve user experience during an app cold start